21 Local Advertising Ideas to Grow Your Small Business

 What does online reputation management have to do with local advertising?
 Everything.
 Any time someone locally searches for a business in your area and industry, there’s a chance they’ll see your business’ Google profile along with your star rating, address, phone number, and hours.

 A negative review (with no response from you) can be enough to drive business away.
-However, there are many ways to quickly get more reviews on Google to boost your brand’s reputation.
+However, you can quickly get more reviews on Google using a platform like Podium, which also boosts your SEO and placement in online search rankings.

-To make reputation management easier, platforms like BrightLocal give you the ability to automatically monitor reviews.
-Find out more about the best local SEO tools to use for managing your brand’s reputation online.
+Platforms like BrightLocal give you the ability to constantly monitor your online listings.
+This is important because if your business listings are incorrect, you risk frustrating a potential customer who shows up after you’ve closed for the day.
+Find out the best local SEO tools for managing your brand’s reputation online.

 18. Use Direct Mail for Local Business Advertising